best-surrogacy-agencies-in-texas

 ConceiveAbilities’ $75,000 first-time surrogate compensation is a standout for Texas surrogates, who typically earn less through Texas-based agencies.
 The trade-off is longer match timelines than agencies with pre-cleared surrogate pools, and total intended parent costs among the higher end on this list.

-Texas surrogates who want maximum first-time compensation and a national agency with strong retention.
+Best For: Texas surrogates who want maximum first-time compensation and a national agency with strong retention.
 Intended parents who prioritize long-term surrogate compatibility and want combined egg donation services in one program.

 How We Evaluated These Agencies

-These seven agencies were selected based on criteria that matter for both sides of the surrogacy relationship.
+These seven agencies were selected based on key criteria that matter for both sides of the surrogacy relationship.

-• Physician and clinical oversight.
 The most important structural question: who is managing the medical process?
 A coordinator?
 A contracted third-party physician?
 In-house, board-certified OB/GYNs?
 This criterion separates medically rigorous programs from coordination-only services.

-• Matching speed and surrogate pool quality.
 Texas has the largest surrogate population of any U.S. state.
 Agencies that actively recruit, pre-screen, and maintain a ready pool should match faster than the industry norm.
 One to four months is competitive; one week is exceptional.

-• Financial transparency and protections.
 Texas surrogacy costs less than California on average, but unexpected mid-journey costs are still a real risk.
 Flat-rate, all-inclusive, and limited-risk programs were weighted positively.
 When fees are charged — before or after match — also matters.

 No agency paid to be on this list.
 Physician’s Surrogacy is our parent organization — disclosed here and throughout.